jaredatch/bbPress-Genesis-Extend/readme.txt

 * Adds Genesis Layout Controls for Forums
 * If a forum has a specific layout set, all topics in that forum will use that layout.
 * Adds Genesis SEO Controls for Forums
+* Adds option to disable bbPress Forum and Topic descriptions.

 The forum sidebar and layout options are located on the Genesis Settings page, look for 'bbPress'.

 == Installation ==